kimdoanh89/Cisco-learning/SD-WAN/implement/00_feature_template.md

   - System template for vEdge Cloud at a Branch: BR-VE-SYSTEM
   - VPN template for vEdge Cloud at a Branch: BR-VE-VPN-VPN0

-When we create a template, for each parameter we have three types of setting as follows:
+When we create a template, for each parameter we have three types of settings as follows:
 - Global: Apply to all devices using this template, will not be asked for this parameter when the template is attached to a device.
 - Device specific: when apply template, we will need to specify this parameter.
 - Default: